RENT A RACQUET before you buy

 [select the size of the racquet based on the age of the player (use the images for assistance, located under "What to look for in a tennis racquet" on this webpage)].

-▶ Many (men, women, kids) enjoy using the Babolat Aero, which is light and easy to swing:
+▶ Babolat Aero: many (men, women, kids) enjoy using this light and easy to swing racquet.

 [select the size of the racquet based on the age of the player (use the images for assistance, located under "What to look for in a tennis racquet" on this webpage)].